Is There Cake?

 It is said that “there is no cake,” that, “the cake is a lie,” but this isn’t true.
 The cake you were promised may be a lie, but there is cake.
 Sweet delicious cake.
 You are almost there, keep going.*

-TIP: This is a page about cake metaphors including the famous portal “cake” meme, and metaphors related to Kafka, Keynes, Marie Antoinette, Gödel, and other famous people who have mentioned cake or I have attributed cake to.
+TIP: This is a page about cake metaphors including the famous Portal “cake” meme (where the promise of cake was used to push the game’s heroine toward an elusive goal, and to make fun of her in the process; see “the plot of Portal“).
+Portal aside, this page is also about existential journeys, paradoxes, and cake metaphors related to Kafka, Keynes, Marie Antoinette, Gödel, and other famous people who have mentioned cake (or I have attributed cake to).
 I sometimes tell people “there is cake”, and thus have created this page to explain the joke (and present a list of cake quotes).
+That may seem pointless, but keep reading, there is cake!**

 “A great empire, like a great cake, is most easily diminished at the edges.” – Benjamin Franklin

 What makes something “Kafkaesque”? – Noah Tavlin.
 The search for cake (AKA meaning) in life can be rather Kafkaesque.
-When people say Kafkaesque they mean, loosely, a bureaucratic, confusing, and nightmarish grind toward an unclear and almost certainly unattainable goal, and then pushing on with maddening fervor toward that goal despite the absurdity of the situation.
-So the Cake in Portal, and Kafka’s works (including my personal favorite the Castle), are loose metaphors for searching for meaning in something and being motivated toward an elusive and likely unobtainable goal.
+When people say Kafkaesque they mean, loosely: a bureaucratic, confusing, and nightmarish grind toward an unclear and almost certainly unattainable goal, and then pushing on with maddening fervor toward that goal despite the absurdity of the situation.
+In other words, the maddening journey of looking for essentialism in “bad faith” in an existential world.
+So the Cake in Portal, and in Kafka’s works (including my personal favorite the Castle), are loose metaphors for searching for meaning in something meaningless and being motivated toward an elusive and likely unobtainable goal.
+Sort of like what happens in Portal when the heroine is coaxed through her rather pointless journey with the promise of cake.
 Read about Franz Kafka’s search for cake..

 The average college kid idealistically wishes everybody could have ice cream and cake for every meal.
 But as he gets older and gives more thought to his and his fellow man’s responsibilities, he finds that it can’t work out that way—that some people just won’t carry their load. – John “the Duke” Wayne